18 Mar 2013

 The most commonly implemented framework is a combination of all of the above techniques, pulling from their strengths and trying to mitigate their weaknesses.
 This hybrid test automation framework is what most frameworks evolve into over time and multiple projects.
 The most successful automation frameworks generally accommodate both Keyword-Driven testing as well as Data-Driven scripts.

-This allows data driven scripts to take advantage of the powerful libraries and utilities that usually accompany a keyword driven architecture.
-The framework utilities can make the data driven scripts more compact and less prone to failure than they otherwise would have been.
 The utilities can also facilitate the gradual and manageable conversion of existing scripts to keyword driven equivalents when and where that appears desirable.
 On the other hand, the framework can use scripts to perform some tasks that might be too difficult to re-implement in a pure keyword driven approach, or where the keyword driven capabilities are not yet in place.
 The following sections describe its architecture, merits and demerits.

 The framework is defined by the Core Data Driven Engine, the Component Functions, and the Support Libraries.
 While the Support Libraries provide generic routines useful even outside the context of a keyword driven framework, the core engine and component functions are highly dependent on the existence of all three elements.